In addition to the major sources, also use these specialized sources.

 Surveys executives internationally if they plan to invest in various nations and the data is aggregated to form country level indices.

 Statistical Bulletin of China's Outward Foreign Direct Investment.
-Most comprehensive source for Chinese FDI.
-2004, 2006-2011; (best if viewed in Internet Explorer); 2011-2014.
+Comprehensive source for Chinese FDI.
+2004, 2006-2011; (best if viewed in Internet Explorer); 2011-2017.
 For earlier years you can get top partners through the China Statistical Yearbook.
 Examples:

-Some of the data from the Statistical Bulletin is also included in CEIC.
+Much of the data from the Statistical Bulletin is also included in CEIC

 Invest in China.
 Provides detailed data on FDI in China.
 First half is in Mandarin; but 2nd half in English.
 2011+